The Ultimate Guide to STI Autocross Upgrades

 Even with the right pads and fluid, managing heat is the key to brake longevity and performance.
 Your brakes work by converting kinetic energy into thermal energy (heat), and you need a way to get rid of that heat quickly.
 The factory dust shields behind your rotors can trap heat, and while removing them helps, a dedicated cooling solution is far more effective.
 Brake cooling kits use ducts to channel high-pressure air from the front bumper directly onto the brake rotors and calipers.
 This constant airflow dramatically lowers operating temperatures, preventing fade and extending the life of your performance parts during intense autocross sessions.

-Which Engine Mods Actually Help in Autocross?
+Which Engine Mods Make a Real Difference in Autocross?

 While suspension and tires are the foundation of a great autocross setup, smart engine modifications can give you a serious competitive edge.
 In autocross, it’s not about chasing massive horsepower numbers.
 Instead, the goal is to improve throttle response, create a wider and more usable powerband, and ensure your engine can handle the demands of quick, repetitive acceleration.
 The best approach is to think of your engine as a complete system where air comes in, is used for combustion, and then exits.
 Improving the efficiency of this process is key.